GenomicsAotearoa/Imputation-workshop/docs/1_tutorial.md

 ![](https://github.com/GenomicsAotearoa/Imputation-workshop/blob/master/Tutorial/img/Screen%20Shot%202020-09-16%20at%2015.02.07.png?raw=true)

-So we got four output here. and we are gonna pop them in R to have a look:
+So we have four output here, and we are going pop them in R to have a look:

 `R`

+We either use R at the terminal, or you can use the RStudio associated with Jupyter.
+When plotting at a terminal, you will need to write the output to a file and open the image from the Jupyter file directory on the left.

 The first step is to read in all our output files in R

 !!! r-project "code"